-We’ve all heard the rumors, the Hario V60 has a reputation for being a difficult brew method.
-On a recent visit Jeff Babcock, the owner of Zoka Coffee in Seattle, told me a Hario pour over was his preferred brew method.
+We’ve all heard the rumors, that the Hario V60 has a reputation for being a difficult brew method.
+On a recent visit Jeff Babcock, the owner of Zoka Coffee in Seattle, told me a Hario pour-over was his preferred brew method.
 He is a judge in the Cup of Excellence so I trust him as an authority on taste.

 I decided to break out of my daily Chemex coffee routine and give Hario a try.
 Compared to a French press, the Hario brews a clear cup of coffee with no sediment.
 Compared to Chemex, the thinner paper filter of a Hario allows more of the natural coffee oil and flavor to be present in the finished cup.
 Is it worth the fuss though?